naivary/bowl/README.md

 # BOWL <br>

-Bowl is a simple and lighweight in-memory pool.
-It is safe for concurrent use and is using generics to resever the advantages of type safety provided by Go.
+Bowl is a simple and lighweight in-memory pool without any dependencies.
+It is safe for concurrent use and is using generics to reseve the advantages of type safety provided by Go.

 # Install